'Defensive savant' Walters introduced as Purdue's new head football coach

 “I found out he was not on scholarship and now I’m like, ‘Shoot, this guy needs a scholarship.’
 And I’m reminding myself, ‘Yeah, you’re the head coach.
 You can do that.’
 I knew we were having a team meeting, and so I thought, shoot, first order of business is do what’s right.
 Let’s give him a scholarship,” Walters said.

 Bobinski called Walters a defensive savant – which might be an understatement.
-Walters led Illinois to become the number one defense in the country in just two years as defensive coordinator.
+Walters led Illinois to become the No. 1 defense in the country in just two years as defensive coordinator.
 His self-described organized chaos defense is unlike any seen in college football.

 “It’s so unique that there’s really no name for it yet, so I have to think of a name for it,” Walters joked.
 “Without giving away the secret sauce, we are going to limit explosive plays, we’re going to stop the run, confuse and harass the quarterback.
 If it all holds true, we’re going to generate a lot of turnovers.”